ets-labs/python-dependency-injector/docs/tutorials/asyncio-daemon.rst

 In this section we will configure the logging and configuration file parsing.

-Let's start with the the main part of our application - the container.
+Let's start with the the main part of our application – the container.
 Container will keep all of the application components and their dependencies.

-First two components that we're going to add are the config object and the provider for configuring the logging.
+First two components that we're going to add are the configuration provider and the resource provider for configuring the logging.

 Put next lines into the ``containers.py`` file: